xiangsuqi/au-syssec-f25-exercises/06_transport_layer_security/readme.md

 You will also notice errors about HTTPS connections not being established, ignore those for now.

 Before you proceed to the next exercise, visit the page `http://mitm.it` in your *victim* device.
 This will allow you to download the self-signed certificate under which `mitmproxy` signs a certificate for each server it impersonates.
-Download the certificate but do not install it yet.
+Download the certificate, but do not install it yet.

+## Exercise 2: Malicious-in-the-middle against HTTPS

+Now try accessing `https://192.168.3.W/` in your *victim* device.
+You should get another warning about a non-trusted certificate!
+Inspect the certificate and check that it is suspicious indeed. :)
+After accepting the new certificate, you should be able to access the website normally.
+Make sure you access the Login page again and that captured credentials are still visible.

+Finally, install the `mitmproxy` certificate you downloaded previously in your *victim* device.
+On Android, this can be done in the *Encryption & credentials* part of the configuration.
+This will remove any warnings about untrusted self-signed certificates for any of the web servers in the `192.168.3.0` subnet.

-## Exercise 2: Malicious-in-the-middle against HTTP in transparent mode
+## Exercise 3: Malicious-in-the-middle against HTTP in transparent mode

 Change the network configuration of your *victim* device manually to remove the proxy and customize the router.
 On Android, this means changing the `IP Settings` to `Static`.
 Use the same `192.168.1/2.X` as the IP address, `192.168.1/2.Z` as the Gateway/DNS and `255.255.255.0` as the network mask.